vyos/vyos-documentation/docs/configuration/loadbalancing/index.rst

 interface specified in the matching rule.
 If a packet doesn't match any rule it is sent by using the system routing table.
 Rule numbers can't be changed.

-Create a load balancing rule, rule can be a number between 1 and 9999:
+Create a load balancing rule, it can be a number between 1 and 9999:

 .. code-block:: none